 Whether you live for coming up with innovative, new ideas, or feel intimidated by the brainstorming process, it’s always beneficial to improve your idea generation process.

 For many, the best ideas strike when we least expect them, which makes the brainstorming process incredibly challenging.
-Those that are able to come up with great ideas on command are invaluable in the workplace, so it’s well worth the effort to improve your brainstorming abilities.
+Those that can come up with great ideas on command are invaluable in the workplace, so it’s well worth the effort to improve your brainstorming abilities.

 For most people, developing fresh, new ideas is consistently a challenge.
 Since inspiration strikes when we least expect it when we need to come up with an idea on the spot we often find ourselves coming up short.